 Death and the Nature of God

 - In the biblical view of creation, God creates humans in a paradisical Eden, and humans are ejected from Eden after their sin.
-In the gradualist view,(see Applegate, Falk, and Haarsma, Part 2). there never was an Eden, and humans never enjoyed the kind of original created goodness described in Scripture.
+In the gradualist view (See Applegate, Falk, and Haarsma, Part 2, same as previous), there never was an Eden, and humans never enjoyed the kind of original created goodness described in Scripture.

 - In the biblical view of creation, separation from God and death are the punishments for human sin.
 In the gradualist view, there never was an Edenic paradise, and persons were created to die.
-Sin has no real causal connection with physical death. (see Schloss, Part 1)
+Sin has no real causal connection with physical death.
+BioLogos' Response: As Jeff Schloss reminds us in Part 1 of his paper, “Although commentators differ over whether the Pauline description of death in Romans 5 refers to spiritual and/or physical death, the passage clearly focuses on humans.
+It identifies humanity as the subject of infection, instigated and promulgated by initial and ongoing human sin: ‘in this way death came to all people, because all sinned’ (Romans 5:12).”
+(See Schloss, Part 1.)

 At the core of the Christian worldview is the biblical metanarrative of creation, fall, and redemption.
 The evolutionary gradualist perspective radically rewrites this standard Christian account by essentially merging the creation and fall into a single event.
 Humans were created as finite and fallen, not placed in a paradise with created righteousness.
 This gradualist approach squares well with an evolutionary account, but it does not square well with the biblical creation accounts in Scripture.